Nature40/Nature40DocumentationProject/docs/units/_unit03/03-sensorbox-deployment.md

 ## Location and basic data

-The current Installation situation of the seonsorbox liftsystems is deleayed due to the production of Version 2.0.
+The deployment of the Nature40 homebrew sensorbox liftsystems is deleayed due to the production of sensorbox v2.0.
 However we will start over next weeks with the following 5 lift systems in the core areaas shown on the map below.
-The colores show the elvation.
+The colors show the altitude.

 More data is available by clicking on the location.